JuicYuss/FacelessRecognition/README.md

 # FacelessRecognition
 Challenge from DataHack2019 on person recognition in low resolution images.
 We used super resolution model SRGAN to increase the original resolution of the images and trained a CNN model based on the new ones.
-Given a set of ++ 24 k samples, we achieved:
+Given a set of 500 k+ samples, we achieved: